List of inactive United States Navy helicopter squadrons

 Twenty-eight of the seventy-nine United States Navy helicopter squadrons which have ever been established no longer exist having been disestablished.
-Twelve squadrons exist in an "inactive" status for possible future reactivation and thirty-nine are currently active.
+Eleven squadrons exist in an "inactive" status for possible future reactivation and forty are currently active.

 These disestablished and deactivated squadrons are sometimes incorrectly referred to as decommissioned squadrons, but the U.S. Navy does not "commission" or "decommission" aircraft squadrons.
 Until 1998, squadrons were "established", "disestablished", and sometimes "redesignated"; since 1998, squadrons are "established", "deactivated", and sometimes "reactivated" and/or "redesignated".
 It has never been correct to refer to U.S. Navy aircraft squadrons as being commissioned and decommissioned, ships are commissioned and decommissioned, U.S. Navy aircraft squadrons are not.

 Under the system in use until 1998, a squadron's history and lineage began when it was established and ended when it was disestablished.
 During the course of its existence (between establishment and disestablishment) a squadron could be redesignated multiple times.
 The Navy's oldest currently active aircraft squadron is VFA-14 "Tophatters".
 It was established in September 1919 and has carried sixteen different designations (VT-5, VP-1-4, VF-4, VB-3, VS-41, VA-14, VF-14, VFA-14 to name just a few) having been redesignated fifteen times.
 Re-designation might assign a squadron a new basic designation while leaving the number untouched (e.g., HU-1 to HC-1), or it could change the entire designation (e.g., HS-3 to HSC-9).
 A Squadron retains its lineage regardless of its redesignation(s).
 When a squadron was disestablished or redesignated its former designation became available to be used for a new squadron or in the redesignation of an existing squadron.
 Squadrons which share a designation do not also share a lineage as a squadron's lineage follows the squadron, not the designation.
 A squadron which received the designation of a former squadron might adopt the nickname and/or the insignia and carry on the traditions of the previous squadron, but it could not lay claim to the history or lineage of that previous squadron any more than a new ship commissioned with the name USS Enterprise could claim to be the actual WWII aircraft carrier USS Enterprise.